hannahwynnjones/project-3-forked/readme.md

 ### Problems & Challenges

-As a team we worked really well as we all played to our strengths and because we pair coded a good proportion, we all understood the dynamics of the app.

 Our main issues that arose were from git conflicts especially when styling the app.
 We were all in agreement that should we work together, we'd use a structured set of SCSS files rather than one.

 Stripe, Map radius and Instagram Oauth proved difficult but they were worth it when they came together.

 Websockets would have also been a great addition to the project but was removed as it was taking too much time.

-we shall see in the presentation questionable items uploaded by the public sometimes the comment for the item pops up in the top corner when you make the request.

 ### What went well